You are at risk of hearing loss

 How to know if you may have hearing damage

-- You have difficulty hearing others when there is background noise.
+- You have difficulty hearing or understanding others when there is background noise.

-- People sound like they’re mumbling or talking too quickly; you have to ask them to repeat themselves.
+- People sound like they’re mumbling or talking too quickly, and you have to ask them to repeat themselves.

-- You need to turn the volume on the TV or radio higher than others.
+- You need to turn up the volume on TV or media devices higher than other people do.

-- You hear the telephone better through one ear than the other.
+- You hear phone calls better through one ear than the other.

 - If you have any of these symptoms, get your hearing checked by a hearing health professional.
 To prevent more damage, wear earplugs!